PhilterPaper/Perl-PDF-Builder/README.md

 # PDF::Builder release 3.027

-A Perl library to facilitate the creation and modification of PDF files
+A Perl library to create and modify PDF files

 ## What is it?

-PDF::Builder is a **fork** of the popular PDF::API2 Perl library.
+PDF::Builder is a **fork** of the popular PDF::API2\* Perl library.
 It provides a library of modules and functions so that a PDF file (document) may be built and maintained from Perl programs (it can also read in, modify, and write back out existing PDF files).
 It is not a WYSIWYG editor; nor is it a canned utility or converter.
-It does _not_ have a GUI or command line interface -- it is driven by your Perl program.
-It is a set of **building blocks** (methods) with which you can perform a wide variety of operations, ranging from basic operations such as selecting a font face, to defining an entire page at a time in the document, using a large subset of either Markdown or HTML markup languages.
+It does _not_ have a GUI or command line interface -- it is driven by _your_ Perl program.
+It is a set of **building blocks** (methods) with which you can perform a wide variety of operations, ranging from basic operations (such as selecting a font face), to defining an entire page at a time in the document (using a large subset of either Markdown or HTML markup languages).
 You can call it from arbitrary Perl programs, which may even create content on-the-fly (or read it in from other sources).
 Quite a few code examples are provided, to help you to get started with the process of creating a PDF document.
 Many enhancements are in the pipeline to make PDF::Builder even more powerful and versatile.

+\*Note that PDF::Builder is **not** built on PDF::API2, and does **not** require that it be installed.
+The two libraries are completely independent of each other and one will not interfere with the other if both are installed.

 [Home Page](https://www.catskilltech.com/FreeSW/product/PDF%2DBuilder/title/PDF%3A%3ABuilder/freeSW_full), including Documentation and Examples.